 Performance / Sound

-When played with a clean signal, we found the Pro Jr IV to be a rock solid performer.
-Its massive headroom ensured that we got amazing tone.
+When played with a clean signal, we found the Pro Jr IV to be a rock-solid performer.
+Its massive headroom ensured we got amazing tone.
 At low volume, we found that it retained its detail, which isn’t always easy to do with a tube amp.
-We worked our way through the volume range and found that even with the knob set to 12 o clock, there wasn’t even a hint of breakup, and yet, it was already deafeningly loud.
+We worked our way through the volume range and found that even with the knob set to 12 o’clock, there wasn’t even a hint of breakup and yet, it was already deafeningly loud.

 Where we think this amp really came alive was with pedals.
-We tested it with a tube screamer, and got the grit we were looking for at lower volumes, and at higher volumes it absolutely wailed.
+We tested it with a Tube Screamer and got the grit we were looking for at lower volumes.
+At higher volumes, it absolutely wailed.

 Other Amps to Consider

-We absolutely love the Fender Pro Jr IV, but if you think you’d like to check out some alternative options before making a purchase, we truly get it.
+We absolutely love the Fender Pro Jr IV, but if you’d like to check out some alternatives before making a purchase, we truly get it.
 With that in mind, here are a couple of our favorite alternative options to the Fender Pro Jr IV that we think you might also be interested in.

 The VOX AC10C1 is a compact amp from VOX’s AC series.
 Just like the bigger models, it still delivers the classic VOX sound, just in a more portable and affordable package.
-The AC10 is a 10-watt amp and is driven by a pair of 12AX7 preamp tubes and a pair of EL84 power tubes, helping it to serve up everything from the legendary VOX chime, through to a gnarly overdriven tone.
-Like the Fender, it’s stage and studio ready, and has a much bigger punch than you’d expect for just having 10 watts on tap.
+The AC10 is a 10-watt amp and is driven by a pair of 12AX7 preamp tubes and a pair of EL84 power tubes, helping it to serve up everything from the legendary VOX chime to a gnarly overdriven tone.
+Like the Fender, it’s stage- and studio-ready, and has a much bigger punch than you’d expect for just having 10 watts on tap.

 Final Thoughts on the Fender Pro Jr IV

-In all, we thought that the Fender Pro Jr IV was a fantastic little amp.
-It looks amazing, and really delivers pro level performance at what is a truly reasonable price.
+In all, we thought the Fender Pro Jr IV was a fantastic little amp.
+It looks amazing and really delivers pro-level performance at what is a truly reasonable price.
 It’s responsive, it handles the entire frequency range well, and its clean tones are everything you’d expect from a Fender amp.
 Like we mentioned, when paired with a well curated pedal board, including at least an overdrive and a preamp pedal, there’s practically nothing you couldn’t do with the Pro Jr IV.